QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ### Context Menu

 It's a popup shown when using left-click.
 You must add one on the list view of users.
-But on Windows your scene builder may crash so you need to create the menu somewhere else then copy and paste the code inside your context menu directly in the fxml.
+But on Windows, your scene builder may crash, so you need to create the menu somewhere else then copy and paste the code inside your context menu directly in the fxml.

 ### Tooltip